Batty about Serengeti’s foxes

 ~ Aldous Huxley

-Bat-eared Foxes are mainly insect eaters so do not compete with the larger carnivores, but that does not stop the large predators killing them if they get half a chance.
+Bat-eared Foxes are mainly insect eaters so do not compete with the larger carnivores, but that does not stop the large predators them if they get half a chance.
 The other termite eaters are aardwolves, antbears and pangolins.

 Surviving on an all-insect diet required several adaptations which are found in the Bat-eared Fox.
 Firstly, their large ears provide acute hearing which enables them to hear insects such as dung beetles and termites under ground and in the thick grass.